Galapagos Island Hopping : Plan Your Own Adventure

 Los Gemelos

-Los Gemelos, are known as the Galapagos twin craters, and form part of the green forested area of the Highlands on Isla Santa Cruz.
-These enormous sinkholes were formed when lava tunels beneath the land collapsed.
+Los Gemelos, are known as the Galapagos twin craters, and form part of the green forested area of the Highlands.
+These enormous sinkholes were formed when lava tunnels collapsed.
 In places these sunken craters are 230m deep.

 Our driver stopped here en-route from the airport.
 It was an easy stop and we simply followed the marked trail to discover the joint crater circuits.
 We actually got caught up in a group of Americans and took advantage of their botanist guide as he explained the flora and fauna and literally pointed out the birds and the bees.